aeshirey/aeshirey.github.io/_posts/2022-01-11-understanding-warp.md

 There are several changes here:

 * `hello` is defined using the [`warp::path!`](https://docs.rs/warp/latest/warp/macro.path.html) macro which adds convenience for declaring URI path components and arguments. `path!("hello" / String)` declares that we're handling a path that starts with the literal `hello` then some String argument.
-* We augment our handled routes by handling any request that matches the root (via `index`) _or_ any request that matches the `hello` handler.
-When a request comes in, warp will first check whether `index` handles it; if not, it will check if `hello` handles it.
+* We augment our handled `routes` by handling any request that matches the root (via `index`) _or_ any request that matches the `hello` handler.
+When a request comes in, warp will check these in order.
+(Requests that match none of these are discussed below.)
 * The asynchronous `handle_hello` function accepts the provided argument and returns some type that implements `Reply`.
 Note that under the hood, this async function ends up returning a `Future`, but this is transparent to us.
 * To use an async function, we compose our path with `.then`; unintuitively, if `handle_hello` was synchronous, we'd use `.map` instead.